MyBeacon-Engineering/word-generator/README.md

 - Output file path

 Note: The words file path is not prompted for in interactive mode.
 It will use either the default value ("words.txt") or the value provided via the command-line flag (`-words`).

+#### Input Handling

+The interactive mode features improved input handling:
+- Default values are clearly displayed in brackets [like this]
+- Simply pressing Enter will use the default value
+- Input is properly trimmed of whitespace and newline characters
+- Error handling ensures the program continues even if input reading fails

 ## Configuration